 Tennessee has more than its share of uninsured drivers.
-A 2011 report from the Insurance Research Council (IRC) estimated that, in 2009, 24 percent of Tennessee drivers were uninsured.
-That's well above the national average of 13.8 percent, and tied for the third highest amount of uninsured drivers in the U.S.
+A 2011 report from the Insurance Research Council estimated that, in 2009, 24 percent of Tennessee drivers were uninsured.
+That was well above the national average of 13.8 percent, and tied for the third highest amount of uninsured drivers in the U.S.

 Uninsured motorist coverage, which is optional in the Volunteer State, offers financial protection against the 1 in 4 drivers who lack insurance.

 Failure to provide proof of insurance

 If you can't prove you have car insurance in Tennessee, you face a Class C misdemeanor which could include repercussions such as a $100 fine, suspension of your drivers license, and the inability to renew your vehicle's registration until you meet certain requirements.
 Keep a current auto policy and your insurance ID card in the glove box to avoid these penalties.

 The state may require you to file an SR-22, otherwise known as a certificate of financial responsibility, if you're convicted of driving without car insurance, a DUI, or multiple traffic violations.
 Depending on the offense, you might have to file this document with the state (through your insurer) for up to 5 years.